-- The plan is to include policies and incentives designed to be sufficient to ensure customers will adopt solar and energy storage at a rate that achieves the adoption and capacity goals stated in Section 4 of this Resolution. - The plan is to include an alternative approach with a mix of storage at customer sites and at GWP-controlled sites, rather than all storage being located at customer sites. - The plan is to evaluate and provide recommendations regarding including, at a minimum, the following specific policies and incentives: - Net metering policy. - Upfront incentives or rebates on solar installations, designed to achieve a payback period that will prompt consumers to adopt solar and storage in numbers sufficient to reach the goals. - Revised feed-in tariff program. - Upfront rebates combined with ongoing performance-based incentives for battery storage systems. - Policies specifically aimed to lower-income customers, customers in heavily pollution-burdened areas of the City, multifamily properties, and rental properties. - The plan should also include additional incentives and outreach programs for energy efficiency, demand reduction, and shifting energy use to off-peak time periods. - The plan shall consider electric system reliability.
+- The plan is to include policies and incentives designed to be sufficient to ensure customers will adopt solar and energy storage at a rate that achieves the adoption and capacity goals stated in Section 4 of this Resolution. - The plan is to include an alternative approach with a mix of storage at customer sites and at GWP-controlled sites, rather than all storage being located at customer sites. - The plan is to evaluate and provide recommendations regarding includinginclude, at a minimum, the following specific policies and incentives: - \circ Maintenance of a robust Net Mmetering policy. - Upfront incentives or rebates on solar installations, designed to achieve a payback period that will prompt consumers to adopt solar and storage in numbers sufficient to reach the goals.

+- Revised Development of a competitive Ffeed-in Ttariff program. - Upfront rebates combined with ongoing performance-based incentives for battery storage systems. - Policies specifically aimed to lower-income customers, customers in heavily pollution-burdened areas of the City, multifamily properties, and rental properties. - The plan should also include additional incentives and outreach programs for energy efficiency, demand reduction, and shifting energy use to off-peak time periods.
+The plan shall consider electric system reliability.